-Eric Ceci, BA, Public Health Emergency Preparedness Coordinator
+Eric Ceci, BA, Public Health Emergency Preparedness Coordinator/Supervisor of Environmental Health

 If you believe that you have been exposed to a biological or chemical agent, or if you believe an intentional biological threat will occur or is occurring, please contact your local police or other law enforcement agency and/or your local health department.